DelroyGayle/fizzbuzzprimes2/README.md

 ## FizzBuzzV1
 See [FizzBuzzV1](https://github.com/DelroyGayle/FizzBuzzV1) for further details.

 ## FizzBuzzV2 i.e. FizzBuzzPrimes
+See [FizzBuzzPrimes](https://github.com/DelroyGayle/fizzbuzzprimes2) for further details.

+## FizzBuzzV3 i.e. FizzBuzzPrimes2

-FizzBuzzPrimes is a React program which displays 100 buttons representing the range 1 to 100.\
+FizzBuzzPrimes2 is a React program which displays 100 buttons representing\
+the odd numbers from 3 to 201.\
 Cyan buttons labelled "FizzBuzz" are shown for numbers that are multiples of 3 and 5\
 i.e. multiples of 15

 Orange buttons labelled 'Fizz' are shown for numbers that are multiples of 3\
-Yellow buttons labelled 'Buzz' are shown for numbers that are multiples of 5\
+Yellow buttons labelled 'Buzz' are shown for numbers that are multiples of 5

 However odd prime numbers are given randomly coloured buttons with a random word ending with two identical letters

+If a number has a multiple of prime factors e.g. such as 93 = (3 x 31)\
+Then two words, Fizz (because it a multiple of 3) and the word attached to 31 are displayed together

+In like manner a number such as 105 (3 X 5 X 7) has two words displayed together:\
+FizzBuzz (because it a multiple of 15) and the word attached to 7

 ## References